momentum-design/starter-react/README.md

 ## Technologies

-Collab UI React Starter offers a rich development experience using the following technologies:
+Momentum UI React Starter offers a rich development experience using the following technologies:

 | **Tech** | **Description** |**Learn More**|
 |----------|-------|---|